Pumping and wondering when should you start freezing breast milk? Here’s what to think about when it comes to starting and using a freezer stash.

-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 There is no magic amount of fresh milk you should have on hand before putting some of it in the freezer.
-Babies can take very different amounts in a day, some women have very consistent pumping output day to day while others do not, and some exclusively pump while others mostly nurse.
+Babies can take very different amounts in a day, some women have very consistent pumping output day to day while others do not, and some people exclusively pump while others mostly nurse.

 Some women have an issue with having excess lipase in their breast milk.
 Their milk is still perfectly safe for baby to eat, but it may taste “off,” and baby may refuse it.

-If you have this issue, it’s better to find out sooner rather than later – there is nothing worse than the heartbreak of building a large freezer stash, only to discover months later that your baby won’t drink it.
+Therefore, it’s better to find out sooner rather than later – there is nothing worse than the heartbreak of building a large freezer stash, only to discover months later that your baby won’t drink it.

 For this reason, I would recommend starting rotate your milk within a few weeks after you begin freezing your milk.
 Rotating your milk just means using some frozen milk on a regular basis and replacing it with the fresh milk you would have fed your baby.

-Hopefully this helps give you an idea of when you should start to freeze breastmilk!
+Hopefully this helps give you an idea of when you should start to freeze breast milk!
 Let us know in the comments if you have any questions.